mushamsuresh/Docker-container/docker_containers_cheatsheet.md

 docker run --network none busybox
 ## You live in a completely isolated bunker.
 None network
 docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' my_container
-## To find the docker container ip address. so that we can connect to the external port 8080:80
+## To find the docker container ip address which talk to internal containers.
+Not connected to external port.
+ping host.docker.internal   or ipconfig
+## this will give the docker IPv4 address, which talks to external world.

+## Note: Every container will have the same 8080:80 port only.
+Ex: container-1 port 8080:80, container-2 port 8081
+like this we can differentiate the containers network.

 Made with 💙 for beginners exploring Docker & Containers.